 You know your grocery store inside out.
 You know your route and everything you need.
 However, you keep adding those extra items into your cart, racking up the bill.
 It’s yet another bill to consider part of your consumer debt.
 So, can you even think about ways to stretch your dollar at the grocery store?
-Let’s take a look!
+Our debt counselors have ideas.

 How to Stretch Your Dollar at the Grocery Store: